lbcb-sci/ram/README.md

     --weighted
       use weighted minimizer sampling
     --beginend
-      if number n (greater then 0) provided, first n and last n bases of the sequences will be minimized with kmer_length/2
+      if number n (greater then 0) provided, first n and last n bases of the sequences will be minimized with kmer length beginendk and window size beginendw
+    --beginendk
+      kmer length used with beginend option for beginning and end of sequences --beginendw
-    -t, --threads <int>
+      window size used with beginend option for beginning and end of sequences -t, --threads <int>
       default: 1
       number of threads